camelliaCase/qng22-connector/README.md

 ### `score(configurations, estimates)`

 Submit results with estimates for all targets in the testing dataset and the configurations used to produce the estimates; with intention for them to be scored.
-The returned results will be the mean score across the three values (Rabi, Detuning and Time of Flight), along with their standard deviation.
+The returned results will be Score (mean squared score with the success approaching 0), precision (standard deviations for Rabi, Detuning and Time of Flight) and accuracy (means for Rabi, Detuning and Time of Flight).
+If the submission is misconfigured the issues will be printed and score() will return None.

 #### **Example**:
 ```python